vippsas/vipps-psp-api/vipps-psp-api-checklist.md

 # Live flow
+1. The PSP sends public keys to pspbestilling@vipps.no
+    - `Public key - RSA 2048 - for TEST`
+    - `Public key - RSA 2048 - for PROD`
-1. The PSP completes all checklist items.
+2. The PSP completes all checklist items.
-2. The PSP [contacts Vipps](https://github.com/vippsas/vipps-developers/blob/master/contact.md) with test IDs (`pspTransactionId`, `merchantOrderId`) in the [Vipps test environment](https://github.com/vippsas/vipps-developers#the-vipps-test-environment-mt), showing that all checklist items have been fulfilled.
+3. The PSP [contacts Vipps](https://github.com/vippsas/vipps-developers/blob/master/contact.md) with test IDs (`pspTransactionId`, `merchantOrderId`) in the [Vipps test environment](https://github.com/vippsas/vipps-developers#the-vipps-test-environment-mt), showing that all checklist items have been fulfilled.
     - A complete order including `Reserve`, `Capture` and `Refund`, that has been updated with [`POST:/v2/psppayments/updatestatus`](https://vippsas.github.io/vipps-psp-api/#/Vipps_PSP_API/updatestatusUsingPOST).
     - A complete order including `Cancel`, that has been updated with [`POST:/v2/psppayments/updatestatus`](https://vippsas.github.io/vipps-psp-api/#/Vipps_PSP_API/updatestatusUsingPOST).
     - One ID for each of the [error codes](https://github.com/vippsas/vipps-psp-api/blob/master/vipps-psp-api.md#error-codes).
         - Some codes like 85 aren't applicable for all systems, please provide short description for why each code does not apply.
-3. The PSP [contacts Vipps](https://github.com/vippsas/vipps-developers/blob/master/contact.md) to verify the integration in the production environment:
+4. The PSP [contacts Vipps](https://github.com/vippsas/vipps-developers/blob/master/contact.md) to verify the integration in the production environment:
     - At least one IDs for orders with each of the following statuses: `Capture`, `Refund`, `Cancel`.
     - At least 3 IDs for orders with different [error codes](https://github.com/vippsas/vipps-psp-api/blob/master/vipps-psp-api.md#error-codes).
-4. The PSP goes live 🎉
+5. The PSP goes live 🎉

 # Questions?